By Mike Bennighof, Ph.D.

 of a carrier air group is hard to determine.

-In a tense situation, would a Luftwaffe CAG
+In a tense situation, would an Air Force CAG

 The original aircraft selected for the carriers